unkcs/gtav-sourcecode-build-guide/README.md

 #### Prebuilt Stuff
 ##### Prebuilt Shaders
-1. Go to game directory
+1. Go to the Game Directory
-2. Put the `common` folder to the game directory.
+2. Put the `common` folder to the Game Directory.
-##### Prebuilt Game Scripts
-* Scripts Already included in update2.rpf, you can replace it in future with one that you builded it.

 ## Running The Game
 1. In the game directory, create a file named `launch.bat` and add these contents: